dudongdaoqi/LCGridView/README.md

 3.the girid can have a UIPageControl or not, you decide.
 4.it can be used ios5.o or later

-and if you any question or good suggestion ,please write to my email, thanks!
+and if you any question or good suggestion ,please write to my email(dudongdaoqi@gmail.com), thanks!

 picture: